-- 1. Registration is required for written examinations and resits. - The timetable states until which day it is possible to register for the examinations of each quartile.
-Bearing in mind the dates indicated in the previous sentence, registering for examinations should take place using 'OSIRIS', unless otherwise informed.
-Not registering in time, cancels the right to participate in the relevant session.
-Even if participation is allowed by the relevant invigilator, this does not automatically confer the right of assessment of the work handed in. - 2.
-A student who has registered for the examination and, without valid reason, does not participate can be excluded from participation in the next examination session of the relevant course. - 3.
-Registration is required for the master's examination.
-The registration takes place at the Educational Affairs Office (BOZ).
+1) Registration is required for written examinations.

+The timetable states up to which day it is still possible to inscribe for the examinations of each separate semester.
+Bearing in mind the dates indicated in the previous sentence, inscribing for examinations should take place using 'OSIRIS', unless otherwise informed.

+Not registering in the stated manner before the closing date for inscription, cancels the right to participate in the relevant session.
+Even if participation is allowed by the relevant invigilator, this does not automatically confer the right of assessment of the work handed in.

+- 2) A student who has registered for the examination and without valid reason does not appear can be excluded from participation in the next examination session of the relevant course. - 3) Registration is required for the master's examination.
+The registration takes place at BOZ (see Appendix 1 of the EER).